NRSoft/GSharpie/README.md

 # GSharpie
-GLBL-compatible software for executing G# (extended G-code) programs on CNC
+GRBL-compatible software for executing G# (extended G-code) programs on CNC

 G# is a macro-programming language for CNC control which extends traditional G-code programming by allowing to use variables, conditions, loop executions and subroutine calls.